 Now for the attached bathroom, it’s a jack and jill one – meaning you can enter and exit from both the bedroom as well as the study.
 It’s definitely always the most sensible arrangement for a 1 bedroom unit.

-On the positive side of things, the bathroom is big and comfortable so space is certainly not an issue here.
-I do also like the additional under storage included below the mirrors, it’s a practical add on.
+On the positive side of things, the bathroom is big and comfortable, so space is certainly not an issue here.
+I do also like the additional under storage included below the mirrors.

 Last but not least, there is a lack of a window here, so no natural ventilation.